MattDodsonEnglish/docs/readme.md

 ### Disqus Comments

-Open `partials/disqus.hbs` file.
+Open the `partials/disqus.hbs` file.
 Change the `aspirethemes-demos` value for the `disqus_shortname` variable to match your Disqus account shortname.

 ```js
 var disqus_shortname = 'aspirethemes-demos';